HobnobMancer/pyrewton/index.md

 > Xu, J., Zhang, H., Zheng, J., Dovedo, P., Yin, Y. (2020) 'eCAMI: simultaneous classification and motif identification for enzyme annotation', _Bioinformatics_, 36(7), pp. 2068-2075 https://doi.org/10.1093/bioinformatics/btz908

-This page covers includes the specific method used to perform the presented evaluation of the CAZyme classifiers listed above, including additional supplemenatry material to faciltiate the reporduction of the analysis.
+This page covers the specific method used to perform the presented evaluation of the CAZyme classifiers dbCAN, CUPP and eCAMI, including additional supplemenatry material to faciltiate the reporduction of the analysis, as presented in [Hobbs et al., 2021]().

 Information for the general operation of `pyrewton` and support troubleshooting can be found at [Read the Docs](https://phd-project-scripts.readthedocs.io/en/latest/).